-During UPSC IAS 2020 preparation, writing practice helps to learn to write answers within the space provided in the answer booklet within given time limit.
+During UPSC IAS 2022 preparation, writing practice helps to learn to write answers within the space provided in the answer booklet within the given time limit.

-The optional subject accounts for 500 marks in the UPSC final result.
+The optional subject accounts for 500 marks in the final UPSC IAS result.
 Hence, it is important to choose the optional subject wisely.

 Some of the factors to keep in mind before selecting an optional are: